VijaysinhaJadhav/LeetCode-Solutions-Java/Problems/Arrays-and-Hashing/0706-design-hashmap/README.md

 // See Solution.java for the complete implementation

 📝 Notes
-Using 1000 buckets provides good distribution for up to 10^4 operations
+Using a prime number for bucket size helps distribute keys more evenly

-The Entry class is essential for storing key-value pairs in chains
+Linked list approach handles collisions by chaining

-Initialize array with -1 to handle "key not found" case
+Need to handle key updates in put operation

-The chaining approach is more educational and practical
+Remove operation needs to find and delete the node

 🔗 Related Problems
-705. Design HashSet
+Design HashSet

-146. LRU Cache
+LRU Cache

-380. Insert Delete GetRandom O(1)
+Insert Delete GetRandom O(1)